HMY Kethailes

 HMY Kethailes was a steam yacht that was launched in 1903 as a private pleasure craft and commissioned into the Royal Navy in 1914.
 She was sunk in a collision in 1917 with the loss of 17 of her crew.

 Private yacht

 St Clare John Byrne designed the yacht for William Johnston of Liverpool.
 Richardson, Duck and Company built her at Thornaby-on-Tees, County Durham, England.
 She was launched on 11 April 1903.
-Johnston invented her name by combining letters from the names of his four daughters: Kathleen, ETHel, AILeen and EStele.
+Johnston invented her name by concatenating letters from the names of his four daughters: Kathleen, Ethel, Aileen and Estele.

 Naval service

 When World War I began in 1914 the Royal Navy needed more ships.
 On 24 September 1914 Johnston voluntarily handed over the yacht (later receiving financial compensation) to the Admiralty, for use as an Armed Naval Auxiliary.
 She was commissioned as Armed Yacht No. 118032 in the Yacht Patrol.
 She patrolled the North Sea, then was transferred to the Irish Sea.